Boy bishop: Revivals

 The English-speaking world enjoys many versions, including Hereford, revived in 1973 for a special children's service, with both full and traditional ceremonies following annually since 1982.
 The Boy Bishop preaches a sermon and leads prayers at Diocesan Advent services.
 Another revival in 1959 was at St George's Parish Church, Stockport.
 These ceremonies are also at Westminster Cathedral, Salisbury Cathedral, and churches throughout England, including All Saints' Church, Northampton, St John the Baptist, Claines, Worcestershire, where the 50th Junior Bishop was installed on Sunday, 8 December 2024, and St Christopher's Parish Church, Bournemouth, (early 1950s until mid-1980s).
 The Boy Bishop was installed there on St Christopher's Day (25 July) and 'reigned' for one year, preaching and 'presiding' at youth events.
 The market town of Alcester, Warwickshire, has St Nicholas night complete with the Boy Bishop on 6 December each year.

 The tradition continues in Burgos, Spain.
 There, the boy-bishop feast is extremely popular before the cathedral choir.
 After its re-establishment, the boy bishop was revived in 1987 and is celebrated annually.
 Palencia also holds the ceremony.
 The tradition in the Monastery of Montserrat by L'Escolania is renowned.
 The festival was also revived in Chavagnes International College, a Catholic boarding school in France.

 In the United States, adoptions of the custom took place in 1979 at the Cathedral of All Saints (Episcopal) in Albany, New York, as part of an annual renaissance fair on the grounds of the Gothic church.

-In recognition of diversity, in December 2009, a teenage girl from Wellingborough, England, was appointed Britain's First Girl Bishop at All Saints' Church.
+In December 2009, a teenage girl from Wellingborough, England, was appointed Britain's First Girl Bishop at All Saints' Church.
 Furthermore, it is more widely known as the Chorister Bishop ceremony, rather than the Boy Bishop Ceremony.